commutatus/awesome/rails-ci.md

-Here is the documentation to follow installing travis to your project!
+Here is the documentation to set up CI with Travis and Rollbar to your project!

 Add this line to your Gemfile:
 **gem 'travis'**